anywhichway/ipvfs/README.md

 returns `ipfs`

-## async ipfs.files.versioned.read(path:string,{withMetadata,withHistory,withRoot}={})
+## async ipfs.files.versioned.read(path:string,{all,withMetadata,withHistory,withRoot}={})

-Reads a versioned file and returns the ENTIRE contents, which could be a buffer or a string or an object.
+Reads a versioned file and returns the changed contents as chunks of strings or buffers (depending on content stored) unless `all` is set to true, in which can the entire content is returned at once.
+In the current version `all` MUST be set to true.
+Chunking is not yet supported.
+The API is designed this way to better mirror the regular files API.

 The path may end with one of: